mosip/documentation/docs/mosip-documentation-style-guide.md

 6. Use Tables to organize data that is too detailed or complicated to be described adequately in the text, allowing the reader to quickly see the results. https://docs.mosip.io/1.2.0/modules/pre-registration/pre-registration-ui-specifications

-7. Run a spell checker using any online software or using MS word before saving changes.
-This is also called as proof-reading.
+7. Run a spell checker using any online software or using MS Word before saving changes.
+This is also called as proof-reading the document.
    Note: This is crucial as running a spell checker ensures that the number of typos in your document decreases significantly.

 8. On completion, check if all the hyperlinks on the page are working fine.
 Any broken link can be distasteful to the reader.